Shapley values and machine learning to characterize metamaterials for seismic applications: EXPLORATORY DATA ANALYSIS (EDA) FOR BRAGG SCATTERING

-Main findings of this exploratory data analysis on \emph{Bragg scattering} data set are as follows.
-To \emph{decrease the first frequency cut-off point}, Young's modulus ratio has no effect over the data set.
-For lower ranges of density [$\leq 8.5$] and thickness ratios [$\leq 9.5$], the dominant parameter is thickness ratio.
-However, as these parameters get higher, density ratio starts to govern the design.
-Therefore, \emph{to achieve a lower first frequency cut-off point}: (i) Young's modulus ratio should be kept same or in lower ranges as much as the design allows, (ii) When designing with lower density and lower thickness ratios, increasing thickness ratio can yield a lower first frequency cut-off point, (iii) For the higher ranges of both thickness and density ratios, increasing density ratio will give better results. ~ To \emph{increase the width of first band-gap}, thickness ratio is the only effective parameter for low ranges of both density [$\leq 6.5$] and thickness ratios [$0.1-1$].
-For intermediate ranges [$1.2-9.5$], the dominant parameter is thickness ratio.
-However, as thickness ratio increases [$\geq 9.5$], both Young's modulus and thickness ratios have the same dominance over the design.
-Therefore, \emph{to achieve a larger band-gap}: (i) When working with low ranges of thickness [$0.1-1$] and density ratios [$0.1-6.5$], larger band-gap can be achieved, if only thickness of layer 1 is increased.
-Increasing other two parameters, within these ranges, will only decrease the width, (ii) Increasing the thickness ratio will also increase the band-gap for higher ranges up to the point thickness ratio is higher than 9.5.
-After this point, Young's modulus ratio can also be increased.
+The main findings from this exploratory data analysis of the \emph{Bragg scattering} dataset are outlined as follows: In terms of reducing the \emph{first frequency cut-off point}, the Young's modulus ratio exhibits no influence on the dataset.
+For density ranges at or below 8.5 and thickness ratios at or below 9.5, the predominant factor is the thickness ratio.
+However, as these parameters increase, the density ratio begins to dictate the design.
+Consequently, to attain a lower first frequency cut-off point, the following strategies are recommended: (i) Maintain the Young's modulus ratio at the same level or within lower ranges, as feasible within the design constraints. (ii) When working with lower density and thickness ratios, increasing the thickness ratio can result in a lower first frequency cut-off point. (iii) For higher ranges of both thickness and density ratios, increasing the density ratio yields superior outcomes. ~ To \emph{increase the width of first band-gap}, the thickness ratio emerges as the sole effective parameter within lower ranges of both density ($\leq 6.5$) and thickness ratios ($0.1-1$).
+Within intermediate ranges ($1.2-9.5$), the thickness ratio remains the dominant factor.
+However, as the thickness ratio surpasses 9.5, both Young's modulus and thickness ratios exert equal influence over the design.
+Therefore, to attain a larger band-gap, the following strategies are recommended: (i) When operating within the lower ranges of thickness ($0.1-1$) and density ratios ($0.1-6.5$), a broader band-gap can be achieved by solely increasing the thickness of layer 1.
+Any adjustments to the other two parameters within these ranges will only diminish the width of the band-gap. (ii) Increasing the thickness ratio will also expand the band-gap for higher ranges, up to the point where the thickness ratio exceeds 9.5.
+Beyond this threshold, the Young's modulus ratio can also be increased.